CAS to hear Manchester City appeal against Champions League ban in June | Goal.com

 They also promised to appeal the decision "at the earliest opportunity", with chief executive Ferran Soriano insisting all of the money put into the club has always been "properly declared".

-CAS confirmed it had registered Manchester City's appeal in February, less than two weeks after the ban was handed down.
+CAS confirmed it had registered Manchester City's appeal on February 26, less than two weeks after the ban was handed down.

 The appeals process usually involves an exchange of written submissions between the parties, with a panel of CAS arbitrators deliberating the issue at a hearing before delivering its decision in the form of an arbitration award.

-That will ensure there are complications regarding qualification for next season's European competitions.

-Pep Guardiola's side are currently second in the Premier League with rivals Manchester United in fifth.
-If their ban is upheld and the table stays the same, it will be the Red Devils who directly benefit by claiming a Champion League place at the expense of City.
+Pep Guardiola's side are currently second in the Premier League.
+If their ban is upheld and the table stays the same, it will be rivals Manchester United, currently in fifth place, who directly benefit by claiming a Champion League place at the expense of City.

+The decision is also likely to have a huge bearing on the club's ability to sign new players over the summer, as well as the futures of existing stars.

+Guardiola has already suggested he intends to stay at Etihad Stadium regardless of the ban appeal, but midfielder Kevin De Bruyne says the prospect of two years out of Europe would be tough to take.